Brexit - VAT & Customs

 Critical issues for businesses to consider:

-- VAT and Customs Relief: Consider whether any reliefs can be availed of which can delay or reduce the VAT and Customs impact.
-Such reliefs include the use of a “VAT Deferment account” or “Inward processing relief”, etc.
+- Can you avail of any VAT and Customs Reliefs?
+Businesses need to consider whether they can avail of any reliefs which can delay or reduce the Customs and VAT impact.
+Such reliefs include the use of a Customs Warehouse, Inward processing relief etc.

-- Contracts: Commercially all contracts need to be reviewed to understand and quantify the impact a No Deal Brexit could have and also which party will be responsible for Customs clearance, payment of VAT/Customs Duty, etc.
+- Contracts: Commercially all contracts need to be reviewed to understand and quantify the impact the VAT and Customs changes will have on your business.
+This must include a review of a contract’s Incoterms (international commercial terms) to establish who is responsible for the filing of Customs Declarations, Customs clearance, payment of Customs Duty, etc.